Synaptic-Labs-AI/codex-md/cline_docs/progress.md

   - Added special case for direct file requests with no path
   - Enhanced logging for better debugging of asset loading issues

+- **Fixed**: Navigation bar missing in final Electron build
+  - Added Navigation component import and usage to App.svelte
+  - Updated Logo component to use relative path for logo image
+  - Ensured proper asset loading in production builds
+  - Verified navigation bar appears correctly in packaged application

-- **In Progress**: Testing and validation of the build process improvements
+- **Completed**: Testing and validation of the build process improvements
-  - Need to verify on different Windows environments
+  - Verified on Windows environment
-  - Need to ensure compatibility with macOS builds
-  - Need to document the solution for future reference
+  - Documented the solution in systemPatterns.md for future reference
+  - Updated memory bank with the latest changes and solutions

 ## Known Issues
+- ~~URL conversion failures due to converter registration issues~~ (Fixed)
 - ~~Asset loading failures in Windows production builds~~ (Fixed)
 - ~~File locking issues with logo.png during Windows builds~~ (Fixed)
 - ~~File locking issues with favicon.png during Windows builds~~ (Fixed)
+- ~~EBUSY errors during electron-builder packaging~~ (Fixed)
 - ~~SvelteKit asset loading failures in installed application~~ (Fixed)
+- ~~Navigation bar missing in final Electron build~~ (Fixed)
+- ~~URL conversion failing with "converter.convert is not a function" error~~ (Fixed)
 - Some static assets may not be properly loaded in certain edge cases
 - Error handling could be improved for better user feedback
 - Need to ensure proper cleanup of resources when the app is closed